Freshwater marsh

-A freshwater marsh is a non-tidal, non-forested marsh wetland that contains fresh water, and is continuously or frequently flooded.
+A freshwater marsh is a non-forested marsh wetland that contains shallow fresh water, and is continuously or frequently flooded.
 Freshwater marshes primarily consist of sedges, grasses, and emergent plants.
-Freshwater marshes are usually found near the mouths of rivers, along lakes, and are present in areas with low drainage like abandoned oxbow lakes.
-It is the counterpart to the salt marsh, an upper coastal intertidal zone of bio-habitat, which is regularly flushed with sea water.
+Freshwater marshes are usually found near the mouths of rivers, along lakes, or are present in low lying areas with low drainage like abandoned oxbow lakes.
+Unlike its counterpart the salt marsh, which is regularly flushed with sea water, freshwater marshes receive the majority of their water from surface water.

 Vegetation

 Freshwater marshes are highly productive and therefore can support a large biodiversity of vegetation.
 Vegetation is a key component in determining the structure of a freshwater marsh.
 In a freshwater marsh, there are emergent plants, floating plants, floating leaved and submerged.
 The primary plant in freshwater marshes are emergent plants.
 Emergent plants are plants with soft stems and are highly adapted to live in saturated soils.
 Freshwater marshes have a lengthy growing season and contain high nutrient levels in the water and substrate, which contribute to an overall high net primary production.
 Some of the most common plants in these areas are cattails, water lilies, arrowheads, and rushes.